HazemKelziye/2DoF_PID/README.md

 point i.e. (0,-1) and if it's not above that point it will be tilt the rocket to make it move towards the target point, the setpoint was {pi/4 * (x + Vx)}.

+For more clear demonstrations please refer to this link => https://youtu.be/mLsDPvBsJDQ